ccallawa/alyvix_doc/test_case_building/designer_test_case_options.rst

 #. **Detection condition:**  One of the following conditions will be checked at a default
    interval of every ``0.5`` seconds:

-    * **Appear:**  Alyvix will continuously try to detect any of the main group components (*image* or *rect*) on screen if it was not already there when the test case started
+    * **Appear:**  Alyvix will continuously try to detect if the test case object as a whole (i.e., all of its groups and components) appear simultaneously on screen when that was previously not the case
-    * **AppearDisappear:**  Alyvix will check whether any of the main group components appears, and then also disappears within the timeout limit
+    * **AppearDisappear:**  Similarly, Alyvix will check whether all the groups and components in the test case object appear, and then also disappear within the timeout limit
-    * **Disappear:**  If any of the main group components was present when the test case started, Alyvix will detect when one is no longer visible
+    * **Disappear:**  If the groups and components of a test case object were initiallypresent, Alyvix will detect when they are no longer visible

       .. image:: images/appeardisappear_h120.png
          :class: image-boxshadow